lumik/sprelay/src/sprelay/index.md

 ## Getting Started

-To get you started you can clone the `Sprelay` repository and compile program with `Qt`.
+To get you started you can clone the `sprelay` repository and compile program with `Qt`.
 The documentation is created by `Doxygen` and `dot` program from `GraphViz` library.

-### Obtaining `Sprelay` application
+### Obtaining `sprelay` application

 Clone the `sprelay` repository using git: